ahoward/ansible/README.md

 -------
 <del>gem install ansible</del>

-actually get back to on that, there is already a gem call ansible and we're busy rewriting rubygems in a yaml compatible format...
+actually we'll get back you to on that, there is already a gem call ansible and we're busy rewriting rubygems in a yaml compatible format...

 REFS
 ----